-Rhodex Differential Oils cover the full racing spectrum in 14 precise increments.
-Each batch is engineered to the same tight cSt tolerance — so when you tune, you're tuning, not chasing variance from generic oils.
+Rhodex covers the working range in 14 weights.
+Each batch is held to the same tight cSt tolerance, so when you make a change, you're actually changing the oil — not chasing batch variance.

 Free-flowing diff oil for front differentials in 1/10 touring cars and competition setups.